 To populate this field, go to the CDN settings page for W3 Total Cache.

 After you save your settings, you will be prompted at the top of the page to deploy your changes.
 Do so at this time.

 Once you have done that, you can verify that your WordPress installation is utilizing the CDN by looking at the source (or another tool in the browser) and checking if the domain used for images and other static content, such as Cascading Style Sheets, is the CNAME for your CDN.

-If you have any any further questions about how to setup your WordPress installation to utilize Liquid Web’s CDN, do not hesitate to contact our Heroic Support team at the number below.
+If you have any further questions about how to set up your WordPress installation to utilize Liquid Web’s CDN, do not hesitate to contact our Heroic Support team at the number below.

 Liquid Web’s Heroic Support is always available to assist customers with this or any other issue.
 If you need our assistance please contact us: